 Manufacturing Apprentice Programs

-What exactly is an apprentice?
-The Department of Labor defines an apprentice as a position that “combines on-the-job training with job-related instruction…a “learn while you earn’ model.”
+What is an apprentice?
+The Department of Labor defines an apprentice as a position that “combines on-the-job training with job-related instruction…a ‘learn while you earn’ model.”

-Secondly, you need a starting point, which would be this resource page via the Workforce Innovation and Opportunity Act (WIOA) under the Workforce Investment Act (WIA).
-Here, you will find resources like workshops and apprenticeship listings.
+Secondly, find a realistic starting point, which would be this resource page via the Workforce Innovation and Opportunity Act (WIOA) under the Workforce Investment Act (WIA).
+Check out resources like workshops and apprenticeship listings.